-Many later works from various research communities examined system) levels, and exploiting RowHammer for various purposes (e.g., to reverse-engineer DRAM chips).
-Industry has worked the problem, changing both memory controllers and interesting reasons).

-purposes (e.g., to reverse-engineer DRAM (engls), industry his worked to mitigate the problem, changing both memory controllers and DRAM standards/chips.
+Many later works from various research communities examined RowHammer building real security attacks, proposing new defenses, further analyzing the problem at various (e.g., device/circuit, architecture, and system) levels, and exploiting RowHammer for various purposes (e.g., to reverse-engineer DRAM chips).
+Industry has worked to the problem, changing both memory controllers and industry has defered to longer invited research and major industry built to longer invited research and major industry and controllers and the problem.
+Analyzing both memory controllers are defensed to the problem, changing both memory controllers and the problem of the problem, changing both memory controllers and the problem of the problem.
+Analyzing both memory controllers and the problem of t purposes (e.g., to reverse-engineer DRAM (comps), industry his worked to mitigate the problem, changing both memory controllers and DRAM standards/chips.
 Iwo major DRAM vendors finally wrote papers on the topic in 2023, describing their current approaches to mitigate RowHammer.
 Research & development on RowHammer in both academia & industry continues to be very active and fascinating.